Robin Givens: Personal life

-Givens received negative press following her split from Tyson, particularly within sports and the African-American community.
+Givens received negative press following her split from Tyson, particularly within the sports and African-American communities.
 Headlines heralded her as "the Most Hated Woman in America" and she was described as a "gold digger who married Tyson solely for his millions."
 Givens denied that she received a reported divorce settlement of over $10 million from Tyson, stating that she "didn't receive one dime."

 According to the 1989 biography Fire and Fear: The Inside Story of Mike Tyson, Tyson admitted he punched Givens, stating "that was the best punch I've ever thrown in my entire life."
 Tyson later claimed the book was "filled with inaccuracies."
 In 2009, Tyson joked about "socking" Givens on Oprah, which caused laughter in the audience.
 Winfrey later issued an apology to Givens.

-In 1993 Givens adopted her first son, Michael "Buddy" Givens.
+In 1993, Givens adopted her first son, Michael "Buddy" Givens.
 In 1997, she married her tennis instructor, Svetozar Marinković.
 Givens filed for divorce months later.
-In 1999, she had a second son, William "Billy" Jensen, with ex-boyfriend, tennis player Murphy Jensen.
+In 1999, she had a biological son, William "Billy" Jensen, with ex-boyfriend, tennis player Murphy Jensen.

 In January 2004, Givens struck a pedestrian while driving an SUV through a Miami, Florida, intersection.
 Givens was ticketed for failing to use due care with a pedestrian in a crosswalk, but the charges were later dismissed.
 In June 2004, the injured party filed a civil lawsuit against Givens for an unspecified amount.

 A May 7, 2009, article in Forbes magazine reported that the Internal Revenue Service was suing Givens for unpaid federal income taxes totaling $292,000 ($ in present-day USD when adjusted for inflation), an amount which included interest and penalties.
 The government had asked a federal court in Florida for a judgment against her on 39 assessments covering a span of eight years.